 The answer is: price and quality.
 Uh, price and quality?
 Yes, that’s right!
 Since time immemorial consumers have always searched for products that give more bangs for the buck.
 Most consumers always seek that perfect balance between those two.
 What’s more, based on our research benefits and comfort are considered more important than brands.

-Nevertheless, we should not discount the important role of brands in shaping consumers’ buying behavior.
+Nevertheless, we should not discount the important role of brands in shaping consumers’ buying behaviour.
 For instance, men tend to stick with brands they already know.
 And that’s normal, while women in general love shopping and trying out new brands or shops while having other aspects to define their purchase.